 The monument to the Army of Northern Virginia is on West Confederate Avenue near the State of Virginia monument.
-(Monument map: West Confederate Avenue – Part 3)
+(Tour map: West Confederate Avenue – Part 3)

 A Headquarters Marker for the Army of Northern Virginia is on the on the west side of Gettysburg on Seminary Ridge, south of Chambersburg Road (US30).
-(Monument map: Seminary Avenue)
+(Tour map: Seminary Avenue)